cs4alhaider/SwiftDataKit/SwiftDataStore/SwiftDataKit/README.md

 A lightweight, type-safe wrapper around SwiftData that simplifies database operations and provides flexible data management patterns for iOS, macOS, watchOS, and tvOS applications.

+SwiftDataKit makes it easy to access and manage SwiftData outside of SwiftUI views - in ViewModels, services, business logic, and background tasks - while maintaining full compatibility with native SwiftUI patterns like `@Query` and `@Environment(\.modelContext)`.

 ## Overview

 SwiftDataKit eliminates boilerplate code when working with SwiftData by providing:

+- **Universal Access**: Use SwiftData anywhere in your app, not just in SwiftUI views
 - **Centralized Configuration**: Single setup point for your entire data stack
 - **Type-Safe Repository Pattern**: Generic data stores that work with any `PersistentModel`
 - **Observable Data Stores**: Automatic UI synchronization with reactive updates
 - **Flexible Querying**: Advanced filtering, sorting, pagination, and relationship prefetching
 - **Background Context Support**: Easy concurrent operations without blocking the main thread
+- **SwiftUI Compatible**: Works seamlessly alongside native SwiftUI data features

 ## Why SwiftDataKit?

-SwiftData is powerful but can be verbose for common operations.
-SwiftDataKit addresses this by:
+SwiftData is powerful but tightly coupled to SwiftUI's view lifecycle with `@Query` and environment objects.
+This makes it challenging to use in ViewModels, services, or business logic layers.
+SwiftDataKit solves this by:

+1. **Breaking Free from SwiftUI Views**: Access your data from ViewModels, repositories, services, and any other non-UI code
-1. **Reducing Boilerplate**: No need to repeatedly configure `ModelContainer` and `ModelContext`
+2. **Reducing Boilerplate**: No need to repeatedly configure `ModelContainer` and `ModelContext`
-2. **Type Safety**: Compile-time guarantees for your data operations
+3. **Type Safety**: Compile-time guarantees for your data operations
-3. **Flexibility**: Choose between manual control or reactive patterns based on your needs
+4. **Flexibility**: Choose between manual control or reactive patterns based on your needs
+5. **Native SwiftUI Support**: Still works perfectly with `@Query`, `@Environment`, and SwiftUI's native patterns
-4. **Performance**: Built-in support for selective property fetching and relationship prefetching
+6. **Performance**: Built-in support for selective property fetching and relationship prefetching
-5. **Testability**: Easy to mock with protocol-based architecture
+7. **Testability**: Easy to mock with protocol-based architecture

 ## Installation